 We’ve been calling this new ritual our Screen Sabbath.
 Even though our lives don’t revolve around screens, if we’re not careful, all five of us can stare at them more than we realize.
 I’m not crazy about that.

 So we instituted our Screen Sabbath as a way to curtail any potential obsession, crutch, or knee-jerk reaction to a few hours’ downtime.
 As a way to silence the noise in our everyday lives.
 To remember the effort it takes to have meaningful, worthwhile entertainment that doesn’t involve other people acting on our behalf.

 It’s not just hard for the kids and their cartoon-watching ways.
 This means aside from the occasional text or quick glance for directions, Kyle and I don’t use our smartphones, either.
 Easier said than done, believe me.

 On most Screen Sabbaths, we spend the afternoon outdoors.
-We’ll grab a quick lunch after church, then head to the sledding hill in the winter, a lake in the summer, or even go for a simple walk or ambling drive year-round.
+We’ll grab a quick lunch after church (oh—and the fact that we call our screen break a “sabbath” is not because it’s on a Sunday—we’d still call it that if it were a Tuesday), then head to the sledding hill in the winter, a lake in the summer, or even go for a simple walk or ambling drive year-round.
 Sometimes it’s a simple afternoon at a local park.
 Many times, it’s wandering in the backyard or even just reading, playing, and crafting in the quiet house.

 Instituting this Screen Sabbath really isn’t much—I mean, we’re only talking about 24 hours per week.
 But for me, it’s become a centering, where I better hear my thoughts, my husband’s words, my children’s laughter, and my convictions that life isn’t all about my entertainment.
 I am grateful for the background quiet and the voices loud.
 I better remember what it means to slow down.